Firm Position on Flat Fee Billing Practices

 The emphasis of this hybrid flat fee billing model is on the client's recovery in full first before the Dickson Davis Law Firm recovers in non-personal injury cases.
 If the client recovers more than actual damages or out-of-pocket expenses, such as a windfall to the client based on punitive damages or statutory damages, then the Dickson Davis Law Firm gets a percentage of the surplus like a small bonus.
 If the client does not recover more than actual damages or out-of-pocket expenses, then the Dickson Davis Law Firm receives no bonus.

 This hybrid model helps with more evenly distributing overall estimating and forecasting of litigation rather than relying upon big cases to pay for small ones.
-And, this hybrid model forces attorneys to be strategic and efficient with the client's limited resources when pursuing a case with only the essential.
+And, this hybrid model forces attorneys to be strategic and efficient with the client's limited resources when pursuing a case with only the essential resources at hand.

 Under the South Carolina Rules of Professional Conduct, Rule 11 requires all attorneys, or parties, who submit any pleading or legal document before the court to do so honestly and after conducting due diligence in doing so.
 Proceeding with statutory damages, punitive damages, and so forth that could result in a potential windfall to the client should only be alleged with a sufficient, factual basis and in good faith.